Suchy499/PrivateGameHelper-for-Super-Animal-Royale/README.md

 - Only apply settings once per custom game
 - Do not press any keys after using the `Apply Settings` button until the program has finished applying settings
+- Have your in-game chat closed before applying settings or spawning items

 ## Contact